dr-natetorious/GenerativeAI/Readings/UseCases/README.md

 ## Traffic Transformer (2020)

 Cai, L., Janowicz, K., Mai, G., Yan, B., & Zhu, R. (2020).
 Traffic transformer: Capturing the continuity and periodicity of time series for traffic forecasting.
 Transactions in GIS, 24(3), 736–755. https://doi.org/10.1111/tgis.12644.
 [TrafficTransformer](TrafficTransformer.pdf).

+Cai et al. (2020) described the challenges with traffic forecasting patterns due to the spatiotemporal dependencies within the dataset.
+For instance, there’s more traffic Monday morning than Sunday night.
+The authors demonstrate that traditional strategies using Recurrent Neural Networks (RNN) are insufficient and propose a transformer-based architecture.
+RNNs miss the mark because they cannot integrate temporal dependencies such as a parade or accident occurring.
+The authors also examine the challenges and limitations of existing state-of-the-art solutions, such as combining Convolution Neural Networks (CNN) and Graph Neural Networks (GNN).
+These technologies can integrate with traditional RNN models to extract information from images and video (CNN), model those transitions (GNN), and account for seasonality (RNN).

+Instead, Cai et al. chose a transformer architecture with a Graph Convolution Network (GCN) encoder/decoder to represent spatial dependencies of the traffic.
+They demonstrated the flexibility of transformer-based to handle spatiotemporal information and make efficient predictions.

 ## Scheduling Construction Projects (2023)